Tdhtdhtdhtdhtdh: Sound Effects!

 You got to have a good ear, that's for sure.

-Because you're recreating, you know, punches and slaps.
-And every gunshot that you hear in every movie is not what you hear on set, obviously.
+Because you're recreating, you know, punches and slaps and every gunshot that you hear in every movie is not what you hear on set, set, obviously.

-Um, and then, of course, you know, this is all stuff done that's like real sound effects.
-Um, a lot of the things that are created via computer are, but not all of them, are things that don't exist.
+this is all stuff done that's like real sound effects.
+A lot of the things that are created via computer are, but not all of them, are things that don't exist.

-You know, like if you're gonna do like a movie set in outer space, you're gonna be making up a lot of brand new sounds that have never been made before.
+If you're going to do like a movie set in outer space, you're going to be making up a lot of brand new sounds that have never been made before.

 Yeah, they seem to love that stuff because they have like carte blanc to just go nuts and get creative, basically.
 It's awesome.

-Um, another one that gets left out that sounds really boring, but apparently it's really hard are footsteps.
+Another one that gets left out that sounds really boring, but apparently is really hard are footsteps.

 I'm sure there's tons of sound effects of footsteps in libraries, but those don't work from what I've seen.